 Dr. Ramberan strives to provide the best care possible to all patients under his care and takes pride in being a patient advocate.
 He encourages patients to partner with him in this advocacy as he believes an individual is their best advocate.
 As a result of his commitment and continued high level of dedicated and personalized care, he has been recognized by his professional specialty societies with advancement to designated Fellow status (American Society of Gastrointestinal Endoscopy and American College of Gastroenterology), an honor bestowed for significant professional achievement and superior competence in the field of Gastroenterology and Endoscopy.
 Additionally, he is recognized continuously by his peers and nationally recognized rating organizations in their “Top Doctors” list, such as Castle Connolly’s America’s Top Doctors and Philadelphia Magazine Top Doctors over the years.

 DISCLAIMER: PLEASE READ CAREFULLY

 The descriptive content, pictures, and videos on this website are intended solely for informational purposes only and should not be used or perceived as guidance for medical advice, diagnosing yourself, or suggesting treatment.
-If you have any questions about a medical condition or indication for a procedure, you must seek consultation with your physician or other best in class qualified and licensed health care provider.
+If you have any questions about a medical condition or indication for a procedure, you must seek consultation with your physician or other best-in-class qualified and licensed health care provider.
 Additionally, health care providers and endoscopists should not use any of these videos as a surrogate for formal guidance and training to adapt and implement techniques demonstrated in their practice.

-**All endoscopic pictures and videos displayed on this site are personal collections from actual patients treated and may be copyright protected and should not be reproduced without permission.
+**All endoscopic pictures and videos displayed on this site are personal collections from procedures I have performed and may be copyright protected and should not be reproduced without permission.
 Liabilities from patient injury and equipment damage related to the use of information from this website and videos are disclaimed.